 Managing Your Team

 You're the coach, the cheerleader, and sometimes the referee.
-You'll hire, train, motivate, and sometimes even discipline your team of agents.
+You'll hire, train, motivate, and sometimes even need to discipline your team of agents.

 Call centers are all about metrics.
 You'll be tracking call center productivity metrics, call volumes, average handle times, customer satisfaction scores, and more to make sure things are running smoothly.